-We are offering the Friends of Wiltshire Churches a choice of cards showing images from two of our wonderful churches.
-Two designs are on offer.
+We will shortly be offering the Friends of Wiltshire Churches a choice of cards showing images from our wonderful churches.

-Two of our Trustees have written these comprehensive books on churches in Wiltshire and London that are reviewed below and which are offered for sale.
+Two of our Trustees have written these comprehensive books on churches in Wiltshire and elsewhere that are reviewed below and which are offered for sale.

 Parish Churches of Wiltshire: A Guide